 Seesaw is our learning app and celebrates and shares with families, learning in Neighbourhoods and whole school events.

-Learning Conversations with Parents or Caregivers are held in Terms 1 and 3 to provide information about your child's learning progress.
+Parent Teacher Conversations with Parents or Caregivers are held in Terms 1 and 3 to provide information about your child's learning progress.

 Written Reports with A to E grades are issued at the end of Terms 2 and 4.

-Year 3 to 6 learners are exposed to sport-specific skills and strategies that prepare them to participate in team sport.
+Year 3 to 6 students are exposed to sport-specific skills and strategies that prepare them to participate in team sport.
 Tennis, volleyball, soccer, football, netball, touch football, athletics and European handball or tee-ball and cricket.

 Music focuses on the ability to perform and compose music by developing your child's aural and theory skills.
 This includes your child exploring, responding and creating to reach their expressive potential.
 Opportunities are provided to develop listening and practice skills to enhance musicality.